diaspora/diaspora/README.md

 **PLEASE, DO NOT RUN IN PRODUCTION.
 IT IS FUN TO GET RUNNING, BUT EXPECT THINGS TO BE BROKEN.**

+## Installation instructions

 Installation instructions are [here](http://github.com/diaspora/diaspora/wiki/Installing-and-Running-Diaspora).

+Thanks for helping battle test Diaspora.
-Please report any bugs you see.
-Issue tracking is at [bugs.joindiaspora.com](http://bugs.joindiaspora.com).
+Please report any bugs you see at [bugs.joindiaspora.com](http://bugs.joindiaspora.com).

 ## Contributing to Diaspora